Ayush6108/Croppricepredictor/README.md

-Here is a simple README.md text file that provides instructions on how to set up and run a Python program on Windows by installing Flask, scikit-learn, and NumPy.

-markdown
-Copy code
 # Python Program Setup and Run Guide (Windows)

 This guide explains how to set up and run a Python program on Windows using Flask, scikit-learn, and NumPy.